sguzunov/docs/docs/glue42-concepts/06_windows/03_layouts/01_overview/layouts-overview.md

 ## Overview

-The Layouts API allows you to save the arrangement and context of any set of apps running in [**Glue42 Enterprise**](https://glue42.com/enterprise/) as a named Layout and later restore it.
-You can also choose a default Global Layout which [**Glue42 Enterprise**](https://glue42.com/enterprise/) will load upon startup.
+End users in large enterprises often have multi-monitor setups on which they arrange the necessary apps in the most convenient way for executing daily tasks.
+The [**Glue42 Enterprise**](https://glue42.com/enterprise/) Layouts feature allows them to save and later restore the exact arrangement and context of their environment - windows, apps, [Workspaces](../../workspaces/overview/index.html), and their bounds and context.
+Users can save multiple apps and Workspaces in different Layouts, each corresponding to a specific task or workflow.
+Restoring the saved Layout happens with a single click and saves time and effort for finding, launching and arranging the desired apps.
+It's also possible to choose a [default Global Layout](#default_global_layout) that [**Glue42 Enterprise**](https://glue42.com/enterprise/) will load upon startup.

+The Layouts library has the following capabilities:

+- importing, exporting, removing and getting Layouts;
+- saving and restoring Layouts;
+- events related to adding, removing, changing or saving Layouts;

-The Layouts library supports different types of Layouts:
+The [**Glue42 Enterprise**](https://glue42.com/enterprise/) Layouts library supports different types of Layouts:

 - **Global**